-- To save for retirement MEBT is a flexible retirement savings plan.
-While you are employed at the City of Redmond you are not earning Social Security credit.
-(For more information about how MEBT affects other Social Security earnings, see the "Employment at the City of Redmond and Potential Social Security Benefits" section.) - To protect family members MEBT provides benefits if you become disabled or die.
+- 1. To save for retirement MEBT is a flexible retirement savings plan.
+While you are employed at the City of Redmond you are not earning Social Security credit. - To protect family members MEBT provides benefits if you become disabled or die.
 Should either event occur, your City Contributions Account becomes fully vested.
 Whereas Social Security has a maximum defined benefit ratio for beneficiaries, MEBT allows all of your retirement account to be distributed to your beneficiaries. - 3.
 To receive City contributions The City makes contributions to MEBT based on your pay, at the same rate it would have paid to Social Security, regardless of your participation in MEBT.
 City contributions first are applied to pay premiums for Survivor Life and Long-Term Disability benefits and other expenses of the Plan.
 You receive an allocation of the City contribution based upon your level of contribution, but only if you participate.
 If you do not enroll and participate fully in MEBT, your City contributions are shared by other City of Redmond employees who do. - 4.
-To reduce current taxes Your pre-tax contributions to MEBT reduce your current federal income tax liability.
+To reduce current taxes Your pre-tax contributions to MEBT reduce your current tax liability.
 Any earnings on your contributions, pre-tax or after-tax, will also be tax-deferred.